MattHoneycutt/heroic-gulp/README.md

 1. Create a new project (duh)
 2. npm i heroic-gulp --save-dev
 3. Customize gulp.config.js if needed (hopefully this would involve just adding additional script and scss refs)
-4. Do good things: gulp buildAndServe watch
+4. Do good things: gulp buildAndServe

 I'm putting this out there to get feedback, and to see if there are ways I could do this better.